St. Rita School A Plan for the 21st Century Fall, 2018 – Spring, 2023

 Task 2: St. Rita School will follow Archdiocesan criteria for adopting innovative programs, such as “readiness” and “sustainability” requirements for faculty professional development.

-Task 1: In consultation with the superintendent of Catholic schools, the assistant superintendent of Catholic schools and principals in the deaneries within San Gabriel region, St. Rita School will ascertain interest in promoting inter-school tournaments for a range of co-curricular activities such as speech and debate tournaments, science fairs, spelling bees and programs that focus on communities in the United States, international issues, global awareness, and Catholic social teaching.
+Task 1: In consultation with the superintendent of Catholic schools, the assistant superintendent of Catholic schools and the principals within the deaneries within San Gabriel region, St. Rita School will ascertain interest in promoting inter-school tournaments for a range of co-curricular activities such as robotics, S.T.E.A.M., speech and debate tournaments, science fairs, spelling bees and programs that focus on communities in the United States, international issues, global awareness, and Catholic social teaching.

 Task 2: In consultation with the teachers and staff of St. Rita School who are experienced in specific activities, the principal will support the best practices for establishing and promoting specific co-curricular activities within the school.